 Dancers use movement in an artistic way to express emotion and tell stories.
 They tend to specialise in a particular type of dance such as ballet, contemporary, hip-hop and salsa.
-For the most part dancing is all about practicing, rehearsing, exercising and learning choreographed moves, actually performing is only a small part of a dancer?s life.
+For the most part dancing is all about practising, rehearsing, exercising and learning choreographed moves, actually performing is only a small part of a dancers life.
 Salaries vary widely depending on whether you work freelance or are employed.
 Hours can be unsociable often working long daytime hours.

 You'll usually need:

 - 2 or more GCSEs at grades 9 to 3 (A* to D), or equivalent, for a level 2 course

 - 4 or 5 GCSEs at grades 9 to 4 (A* to C), or equivalent, for a level 3 course

 The following local colleges offer courses in Performing Arts (Dance):

 - East Coast College

 - The College of West Anglia